 There are three unique aspects to Burn Co.
 First, it’s only open from 10:30-2:30, and only Tuesday – Saturday.
 I thought that since it was right before Thanksgiving, it might not be that crowded.
 I was wrong.
 We arrived at 10:45 and there was already a line 40 deep outside the door.
 I’ve seen pictures where the line is a lot longer at the same time

 Second, when they run out of food, they run out.
-In the online reviews everyone raved about the restaurant except for one guy who showed up at 1:30 and they were out of most of the smoked meats.
-He bashed Burn Co. up and down, left and right.
-Well, the restaurant doesn’t have freezers, and is only open for 4 hours; they’re not going to have an unlimited supply of food.
+I read many online reviews, and the only negative was one guy who showed up at 1:30.
+He bashed Burn Co. up and down, left and right because by then they had run out of most of the smoked meats.
+The restaurant doesn’t have freezers, and is only open for 4 hours; they’re not going to have an unlimited supply of food.
 It’s like a party…don’t show up at the end and gripe because there’s not much left.

 Third, you have to listen to hear your name called when your food is ready.
-The problem with that?
-There is no microphone…the servers just yell.
-That might work when the restaurant isn’t crowded; but once the place is full, the yelling just mixes in with most of the other crowd noise, and a lot of names sound alike at that noise level.
+Unfortunately, there is no microphone…the servers just yell.
+And when the place is full, you can’t hear the names over the crowd noise.
+Besides, a lot of names sound alike at that noise level.
 We were listening carefully, and I could barely hear when they called my name.
 The servers also get an attitude when you don’t respond quickly.
-I believe it’s supposed to be a funny attitude, but it doesn’t always come across like that.
+I think the attitude is supposed to be sarcastic, but it doesn’t always come across that way.

-Burn Co is located near downtown Tulsa in an old building.
+Burn Co is near downtown Tulsa in an old building.
 The space was home to several other restaurants before Burn Co took over.
 You wait in line, order at the counter, and they bring the food to you.
 As I mentioned before, the line can and does get very long.
 Our whole experience took about 90 minutes from start to finish, so this is not a restaurant you can visit on a lunch break from work unless you are there when the doors open.
 The weather that day was chilly but not too bad, so we didn’t mind the 25-minute wait before we reached the door.
-There is a covered outdoor patio in the front of the building, but the weather was not good enough to sit out there.

 The inside of the building is very rustic looking, and has a couple of very cool wall murals